 And yet, all those decisions – stay at home with her loved ones or take the opportunity of lifetime in New York and Julliard – get put on hold when Mia and her parents and younger brother are in a terrible car accident.
 In the hospital, Mia has an out-of-body experience as she watches what is going on around here – her family members and her friends coming to visit her, the doctors operating on her, her body fighting back.
 And suddenly, of course, all the questions she had before, the difficult decisions she faced, fade away under the immediacy of the present circumstances, with decisions she has to make now, if she ever wants to be able to make the decisions she was contemplating before the accident.

 You’d think that this would feel kind of supernatural, but it really has a very realistic fiction feel to it.
-Well played, Gayle.
+Well played, Gayle Forman.

-Fair warning that this book will rip your heart out.
+Fair warning that If I Stay will rip your heart out.
 I read it while I was at Kayla’s, while we both sat on the couch, and when she read it after I left, she told me, “I have new respect for you for holding it together while reading that book.”
 I assured her that, if she hadn’t been sitting right there, I would have flung myself off the couch and sobbed into the carpeting.
 It is heartbreaking.
 In a good way.

 Also consider this fair warning that there is some swearing in this book, so if you are sensitive to that kind of thing, you may want to steer clear.

-If you are interested in a copy, Kayla’s giving one away on her blog – just leave her a comment and you’ll get a shot at winning it.
+If you are interested in a copy of If I Stay, Kayla’s giving one away on her blog – just leave her a comment and you’ll get a shot at winning it.
 It may be tear-stained.

 Thanks to Penguin at TLA for the copy of this book.